-Figure IA1-1 in the Appendix shows the stylized activities and roles of the UK equities desk of the asset manager in relation to engagements with portfolio firms and trading activity.
-Consider first the internal organization of the UK equities desk.
-There are 18 fund managers, who manage between 43 and 64 UK funds, which in turn hold in excess of 90 percent of all the asset manager's UK equities throughout the sample period.
-The remainder of UK equities AUM is held by other funds that own (some) UK equities; these include European or Asian funds, multi-strategy funds, and alternative investments with a listed equity component.
+in excess of 90 percent of all the asset manager's UK equities throughout the sample period.
+The remainder of UK equities AUM was held by other funds that own (some) UK equities; these include European or Asian funds, multi-strategy funds, and alternative investments with a listed equity component.
 All trading transactions analyzed in the paper include all holdings of UK equities-restricted to stocks within the FTSE All Share index-irrespective of whether the fund manager is a member of the UK equities desk.